DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Human-based Information Verification Protocol

 \subsection{Overview}

-DREX's Information Verification Protocol is based on a stepwise information verification procedure performed by human evaluators.
+DEER's Information Verification Protocol is based on a stepwise information verification procedure performed by human evaluators.
 This section details the actual two-step procedure (Claim Extraction, Factual Accuracy Evaluation) performed by human evaluators.